-- Fast setup: As shown in the video above, it takes only a couple minutes to deploy a task to Airplane.
+- Fast setup: As shown in the video above, it takes only a couple of minutes to deploy a task to Airplane.

-- Rich UI support: Airplane tasks can be configured entirely through the UI.
+- Rich UI support: Airplane Tasks can be configured entirely through the UI.
 Task creators can specify input validation rules, granular access controls, access request flows and more through the UI.
 The UI also provides a searchable, filterable audit log of all activity.
 End users of tasks created in Airplane find it intuitive and easy to use.

-- Low maintenance: Once an Airplane task is live, it takes no marginal effort to maintain.
+- Low maintenance: Once an Airplane Task is live, it takes no marginal effort to maintain.
 Unlike Rundeck, Airplane uses a Docker-based agent to run tasks.
 Airplane agents require no configuration or work to get started with and are completely abstracted away from the developer–unless of course you want more control, in which case they're highly configurable and flexible.